ricab/scope_guard/README.md

 ## Setup

-Simply copy the [header file](scope_guard.hpp) to your project (or somewhere accessible to your compiler), and include it.
+Setup consists merely of making the [header file](scope_guard.hpp) available to the compiler.
+That can be achieved by any of the following options:

+1. placing it directly in the client project
+2. placing it in a central include path that is known to the compiler
+3. placing it in an arbitrary path and configuring the compiler to include that path

 The preprocessor definition `SG_REQUIRE_NOEXCEPT_IN_CPP17` MAY be provided to the compiler.
 The effect of this option is explained [below](#option-SG_REQUIRE_NOEXCEPT_IN_CPP17).

-See [tests](catch_tests.cpp) for use-case examples.

 ## Client interface